 8. Zotac Gaming RTX 2070 Super Mini: Best RTX 2070 for SFF builds

-Anyway, the RTX 2070 Super is perfect for 1440p resolution, be that 60 hertz or high refresh rate gaming.
 The card’s also usable at 4K.
-It can run less demanding titles at full details but demanding games cannot run with full details and playable framerates.
+It can run older titles and esports games at full details but demanding games cannot run with full details and playable framerates.
 You can use the RTX 2070 for 1080p high refresh rate gaming, especially if you want to play the most demanding games at 100 frames or higher.

 The card’s also great for users who have multi-monitor setups.
 By default, the card comes with three DisplayPort and one HDMI port, perfect for up to four monitor setups.
-It can also be used for gaming on a multi-monitor setup, if you’re ready to play at 60fps and with reduced details.
-But for something like a dual or triple monitor setup used for gaming, the RTX 2080Ti is a better choice.
+It can also be used for gaming on a multi-monitor setup, if you’re ready to play at 60fps or below and with reduced details.

 What about for work-related purposes?

 It depends on which programs you’re using and for what you need the card for.
 If you need it for CUDA-accelerated 3D rendering, the RTX 2070 Super can be a pretty good choice for the money.

 If you have the cash, it’s better to get a card with as many CUDA cores as possible, so something like the Titan V or the RTX 2080 Ti or newer cards are much better for that kind of workload.